Moving to Portugal in 2026: Complete Guide (incl. from USA)

 While you can manage with English in major cities, learning Portuguese will open doors — both socially and practically.
 Dealing with government offices, understanding contracts, and integrating into your local community all become much easier with even a basic grasp of the language.

-Consider using a language-learning app like Babbel to start building your Portuguese before you arrive.
+Consider booking lessons with a native Portuguese tutor on iTalki before you arrive — you can find tutors specialized in European Portuguese (different from Brazilian Portuguese) at flexible hourly rates.
 Local language schools and tandem exchanges are also popular options once you are in the country.

 Practical Tips